-This state-of-the-art building, which was completed in 2007, holds research and teaching laboratories for genomics, biological chemistry, materials science, nanoscience, physical biology and bioinformatics.
+This state-of-the-art building holds research and teaching laboratories for genomics, biological chemistry, materials science, nanoscience, physical biology and bioinformatics.
 FFSC also brings together several Arts & Science disciplines under one roof, providing space for the departments of chemistry and biology, biological anthropology and anatomy, mathematics and physics.
 The design of the FFSC helps to further the institutional goals to promote interdisciplinary science at the Chemistry/Biology and Chemistry/Materials interface.
 The center is Leadership in Energy and Environmental Design (LEED) certified as a green building.

 Housed within FFSC are numerous Instrumentation Facilities that house modern and diverse instrumentation for a range of analytical needs, including mass spectrometry, nuclear magnetic resonance, and a variety of spectroscopies.
 The guidelines for use of these facilities encourage the large number of chemistry centered researchers across campus and the local area to take advantage of these fantastic resources.

 The Department of Chemistry is currently inviting applications for the Director of the Shared Instrument Facility.
 If interested email your CV and two letters of recommendation to chem-instruments@duke.
 The full advertisement can be found at http://chem.duke.edu/news-announcements/department-seeking-new-director-shared-instrument-facility.

 If you have a question or need to contact someone for the Shared Instrument Facility while we are without a Director, please email firstname.lastname@example.org.
 We will try to direct your question to someone who can help.
 We will try to reply within 24 hours.